MCP Servers

 Performance

-• Caching: Document list is cached for 1 minute to avoid repeated filesystem scans
+• Caching: Document list cached for 1 minute

-• Lazy loading: Documents are only read when specifically requested
+• Lazy loading: Documents read only when requested

 License